Invoice Finance And Receivables Financing Guide

 We have undertaken pricing comparison research, for products such as recourse factoring, and we have identified wide ranges in pricing quoted to the same company.
 For example, in a recent mystery shopper exercise, we found a pricing variation of 165% between the most expensive and the cheapest quote.

-The way the charges are structured is explained in this article: Invoice finance pricing, it also has links to examples of indicative pricing for various product variations and sizes of business.
+The way the charges are structured is explained in this article: Invoice finance pricing, it also has examples of indicative pricing for various product variations and sizes of business.

 In broad terms, the pricing is likely to be as follows: